Geena Davis: Marriages and family

 Davis began dating restaurateur Richard Emmolo in December 1978 and moved in with him a month later.
-The two married on March 25, 1981, but separated in February 1983 and divorced on June 27, 1984.
+They married on March 25, 1981, separated in February 1983, and divorced on June 27, 1984.
 She then dated future Thelma & Louise co-star Christopher McDonald, to whom she was briefly engaged.

 In 1985, she met her second husband, actor Jeff Goldblum, on the set of Transylvania 6-5000.
-The couple married on November 1, 1987, and appeared together in two more films: The Fly and Earth Girls Are Easy.
-Davis filed for divorce in October 1990, and it was finalized the following year.
+The couple married on November 1, 1987, and appeared together in two other films: The Fly and Earth Girls Are Easy.
+Davis filed for divorce in October 1990 and it was finalized in 1991.
 In 2022, Davis told People that her relationship with him "was a magical chapter in my life" and that she liked being wed to a fellow actor because he understood what she was going through and "was not in competition" with her.

 Security expert Gavin de Becker was Davis' boyfriend during the early 1990s.
-She also had a liaison with Brad Pitt around that time.
-After a five-month courtship, she married filmmaker Renny Harlin on September 18, 1993.
+She had a liaison with Brad Pitt around that time.
+After a five-month courtship, she and filmmaker Renny Harlin married on September 18, 1993.
 He directed her in Cutthroat Island and The Long Kiss Goodnight.
 Davis filed for divorce on August 26, 1997, a day after her personal assistant Tiffany Bowne gave birth to a son fathered by Harlin.
 The divorce became final in June 1998, with Davis being romanced by fitness trainer Keith Cubba in the interim.

-In 1998, Davis started dating Iranian-American craniofacial plastic surgeon Reza Jarrahy, and allegedly married him on September 1, 2001.
+In 1998, Davis began dating Iranian American Reza Jarrahy, a craniofacial plastic surgeon, and they allegedly married on September 1, 2001.
 They have three children: daughter Alizeh (born April 10, 2002) and fraternal twin sons Kaiis and Kian (born May 6, 2004).
 In May 2018, Jarrahy filed for divorce from Davis, listing their date of separation as November 15, 2017.
 Davis responded by filing a petition in which she claimed that she and Jarrahy were never legally married.
 Their divorce became final in December 2021.
 They agreed to change the last names of their two sons from "Davis-Jarrahy" to "Jarrahy".